gschmutz/kafka-workshop/03-understanding-failover/README.md

     --topic failsafe-test-topic
 ```

-Notice that the replication factor gets set to 3, and the topic name is `failsafe-test-topic`.
+Note that the replication factor is set to 3, and the topic name is `failsafe-test-topic`.

 ## Start Kafka Consumer that uses Replicated Topic